 Sanametrix’s research and analysis services offer an interdisciplinary team that supports a diverse portfolio of research projects for federal agencies.
 Our team includes recognized experts in areas of survey design, longitudinal studies, statistical analyses, and geo-demographics.
 This depth of expertise allows our staff to evaluate program effectiveness and identify best practices through quantitative and qualitative insight.

 Sanametrix provided social science research and analysis of Early Childhood, Virtual Schooling, Homeschooling, and School Choice studies.
 Our team included research scientists, cognitive interview specialists, focus group facilitators, and subject matter experts.
-Our experts completed OMB Clearance requests, conducted literature reviews, facilitated focus groups, directed cognitive interviews, provided analysis of survey items and translation of the surveys into Spanish, and developed a derived variable plan.
+Our experts completed OMB Clearance requests, conducted literature reviews, facilitated focus groups, directed cognitive interviews, provided analysis of survey items, and developed a derived variable plan.
+In addition, we conducted interviews in Spanish and provided Spanish translations of each survey.

 ED hosted interagency workgroups to explore ways to collect and share data on early childhood respondents.
 The workgroups identified ways to mitigate potential data gaps due to offsetting survey schedules and changing survey measurements.
 The information we gathered from the cognitive interviews and from the interagency workgroups helped ED make valuable improvements to the National Household Education Survey.
 The changes made to the survey’s navigation and usability will increase the overall quality of answers from participants.